mahmudstat/clockplot/README.md

 # clockplot <a href=""><img src="man/figures/logo.png" align="right" height="100" /></a>

 <!-- badges: start -->

 <!-- badges: end -->

-The primary goal of clockplot is to plot event time on a clock chart.
-Additionally it helps you make a day chart, week chart, or month chart, or plan events in those periods.
+The *clockplot* is designed to visualize event times on a circular clock chart, helping you create day, week, or month charts for analyzing patterns or planning events.
+It’s perfect for time-based data, from personal schedules to periodic trend analysis.

 ## Installation